Social Policy Report

 Text

-The Social Policy Report provides a forum for scholarly reviews and discussions of policy considerations stemming from developmental research findings.
+The Social Policy Report provides a forum for scholarly reviews and discussions of policy considerations stemming from child development research findings.
 Topics come from a variety of disciplines and cover a wide range of issues such as health care, parenting, and education.
-SRCD recognizes that many policy issues are controversial and that authors may have a “point of view,” but the SPR is not intended to be a vehicle for authors to advocate particular policy positions.
-Presentations should be balanced, accurate, and inclusive.
-The publication will includes a disclaimer that the views expressed do not necessarily reflect those of SRCD or the editors.

 Read the Social Policy Reports on Wiley Online Library